Cook and Share to tackle loneliness this World Food Day

 How can people take part?

-Anyone can sign up for free on the website.
+Anyone can sign up for free here.
 There are a range of resources available, helping organisers to cook easy, healthy recipes from scratch.
 Choose your favourite, from an Eritrean Daal to a simple, home-made bread roll.

-After a year of isolation and worry, it is more important than ever that we connect with the people around us.
+As the cost of living bites, it is more important than ever that we connect with the people around us.
 Whether you’re dishing up daal, sharing a sarnie or passing round the pasta, food is a great way to break down barriers and bring people together.